ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

     Set up and transformed data
     Used VLOOKUP to create an age bracket for each employee Made pivot tables and charts
-    Created a dashboard and ddded slicers with multiple connections Answered the question "Are there any patterns in leave-taking behavior among employees?"
+    Created a dashboard and added slicers with multiple connections Answered the question "Are there any patterns in leave-taking behavior among employees?"